CryptoGing/Guide/docs/importantTopics/accessToken.md

 The `uid` is a static string which uniquely identifies a Pioneer to an app.
 The `uid` that comes with the Authenticate function is unverified and should be treated as not valid.
 Only the `uid` received from the `/me` endpoint of the Pi Platform APIs should be considered valid.

 ### Verifying the Access Token
 Once the App has the Access token in its backend, then it should call the `/me` endpoint of the Platform APIs.
-This call will return the PioneerDTO with the `uid` and the `username`.
+This call will return the UserDTO with the `uid` and the `username`.
 If the access token is not valid for any reason, the call will return a 401 error.

 The first step to call the Pi API is to create the Authorization Header that is needed.
 A Bearer header is combined with the Access Token to validate the call.